Hierfür ist eine Anmeldung erforderlich. Bitte registrieren Sie sich bei uns oder melden Sie sich mit Ihren Zugangsdaten an.

 This section has been translated automatically.

-• More frequent: Gradual course with chronic bronchitis with viscous-gelatinous sputum, often bloody tinged (rust coloured), subfebrile temperatures, cough, dyspnoea, pleural pain, night sweats, shivering, weight loss, constipation.
+More frequent: insidious course with chronic bronchitis with viscous-gelatinous sputum, often with a bloody tinge (rust-colored), subfebrile temperatures, cough, dyspnea, pleural pain, night sweats, chills, weight loss, constipation.

-• Integument: Temporary appearance of inflammatory subcutaneous swelling or soft tissue swelling.
-There are also shifting, skin-coloured or red subcutaneous nodules (similar to Calabar) containing immature flukes (detectable by biopsy).
-Preferably affected are the abdominal and inguinal regions.
-Infestation with P. szechuanensis results in larva migrans (parasites do not mature into adult worms).
+• Integument: Temporary occurrence of inflammatory subcutaneous swellings or soft tissue swellings.
+Furthermore, shifting, skin-colored or red, subcutaneous nodules (calabar-like) containing immature flukes (detectable by biopsy) appear.
+The abdominal and inguinal regions are preferentially affected.
+Infestation with P. szechuanensis is characterized by larva migrans (parasites do not mature into adult worms).

-• Genital region: Scrotal infestation can be very painful and simulate epididymitis or incarcerated hernia.
+• Genital region: Scrotal infestation may be very painful and may simulate epididymitis or an incarcerated hernia.

-• Abdominal organs: Diffuse or localized abdominal pain, tumorous masses, appendicitis and peritonitis.
+• Abdominal organs: Diffuse or localized abdominal pain, tumorous masses, appendicitis and even concomitant peritonitis.

-• Brain: headache, vomiting, fever, dizziness, confusion, Jackson-type focal epilepsy, hemiplegia, visual disturbances.
+• Brain: Headache, vomiting, fever, dizziness, confusion, Jacksonian-type hereditary epilepsy, hemiplegia, visual disturbances.

 Diagnosis